Interstate 759: History

 A new four-lane bridge crossing the Coosa River opened in 2004.

 Future

 Currently, there are plans to extend I-759 east to US 278 on the east side of Gadsden.
-In May 2022, the Alabama Department of Transportation announced that it would fund the $65 million eastern extension.
-There have also been plans to extend the route west from Interstate 59 to U.S. Route 411 in Attalla.
+In March 2021, the Alabama Department of Transportation (ALDOT) announced that they had authorized a $2 million to initiate the engineering design for the extension.
+In May 2022, ALDOT announced that it would fund the $65 million eastern extension.
+There have also been plans to extend the route west from I-59 to US 431 in Attalla.